 But is VIPKID worth it in 2021?

-It’s no secret that Teaching English online is a popular way to make a little extra moolah.
+It’s no secret that Teaching English online is one of the most popular freelance jobs for beginners to make a little extra moolah.

 In fact, VIPKID helped me fund my travels in Mexico.
 And since it’s all online and you create your own schedule, it’s one of the best jobs for travelers.